Covid-19 coverage support for providers

 - * COVID-19 diagnostic testing, antibody testing, PHE supplies and specimen collection codes are included in the reimbursement rates for inpatient services and will not be paid in addition to the DRG, per diem, or case rate payment.

-- *** Code 99072 is considered part of the primary procedure being performed on the same day, and therefore, will not be separately reimbursed for commercial and Medicare members.
+- *** Code 99072 is considered part of the primary procedure being performed on the same day, and therefore, will not be separately reimbursed.

 The rates outlined above, subject to any reimbursement changes made by CMS, apply to claims with dates of service on or after 1/1/2021.
 Click here to view the reimbursement rates for claims with dates of service prior to 1/1/2021.